 What's happening near you?
 Find out about support groups, where to get information and how to get involved with Macmillan where you are.

-Read our blog for updates from our team and advice from people who've been away since a cancer diagnosis.
+Read our blog for travel insurance recommendations and advice from people who have been away since their cancer diagnosis.

 Share experiences and advice on practical issues when living with cancer, such as money, work, benefits, travel insurance, transport, food and drink, organising support at home, or getting specialist equipment.

 We rely on a number of sources to gather evidence for our information.
 If you’d like further information on the sources we use, please feel free to contact us on: firstname.lastname@example.org

 All our information is reviewed by cancer or other relevant professionals to ensure that it’s accurate and reflects the best evidence available.
 We thank all those people who have provided expert review for the information on this page.

 Our information is also reviewed by people affected by cancer to ensure it is as relevant and accessible as possible.
 Thank you to all those people who reviewed what you're reading and have helped our information to develop.